What Is the Difference between Cash and Accrual Accounting?

-Are you a small-business owner just setting up your books?
-You need to decide which type of accounting you're going to use to manage your business's finances: cash basis or accrual basis.
+As a small-business owner just setting up your books, you need to decide which type of accounting you're going to use to manage your business's finances: cash basis or accrual basis.

 The cash method of accounting seems pretty logical until you consider that many business owners do all the work for a project months before getting paid.
 For example, if you pay for a project's expenses in July but don't record any income until October, July seems super unprofitable while October seems wildly successful—and that's not an accurate view of your business's long-term financial health and stability.